 Of course, there’s more than one Bond Girl per film, but for now we will elect the lucky one who gets away romantically with our favorite super spy at the conclusion of the motion picture.
 So, for now, no bad girls.
 Also note that unofficial entries and/or parodies will not be taken into consideration here.

-Believe it or not, Dr. No wasn’t a big budgeted picture.
+Believe it or not, DR. NO wasn’t a big budgeted picture.
 Mere three weeks before shooting, the main female role was not even cast yet.
 Ursula’s husband at the time was John Derek, who urged her to take the part, bargaining on her impressing physique.
 Even with a quite limited range, Ursula enjoyed great chemistry with Sean Connery.
 Because of her strong Swiss accent, Ursula was dubbed by a pro, Monica Van Der Zyl, whose services were attached to more films of the series.
-Of course, publicity did not shy away from throwing many of Ursula’s pictures around, who had just created the best commercial step of her artistic life.
+Of course, publicity did not shy away from throwing many of Ursula’s pictures around, who had just realized the best commercial step of her artistic life.
 Her salary was $6,000.
-She would enjoy the rest of her career in more or less the same role, as a distant femme fatale, without much humor, working mainly in Europe in flavorless light comedies.
-In a way, Ursula would come back to the Bond world in 1967 in the Casino Royale parody.
+She would enjoy the rest of career in more or less the same role, as a distant femme fatale, without much humor, working mainly in Europe in flavorless light comedies.
+In a way, Ursula would come back to the Bond world in 1967 in the CASINO ROYALE parody.
 She was even mentioned in an official Ian Fleming Bond novel, On Her Majesty’s Secret Service!

 I can only give her a perfect note: 10/10.

 From Russia With Love – Daniela Bianchi FROM RUSSIA WITH LOVE (1963)